Shower Remodeling Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 Should I do a curbless shower?

 For West Boise primary bathrooms, increasingly yes.
-Curbless is the modern aesthetic standard, eliminates threshold of older curbed designs, provides accessibility benefits.
-Achieving curbless slope sometimes requires subfloor adjustment ($1,000–$3,500).
+The curbless aesthetic is the modern standard, eliminates the visible threshold of older curbed designs (including the original fiberglass-stall threshold), provides accessibility benefits, and is what the current 2026 West Boise comparable-sale market rewards.
+Achieving curbless slope sometimes requires subfloor adjustment ($1,000–$3,500) on original 1985–2005 production-builder framing.
+We assess feasibility during consultation by measuring joist depth and subfloor flatness.

-Excellent feature, particularly extending into the shower area.
-Schluter Ditra-Heat or NuHeat systems install under porcelain tile.
-Adds $1,800–$3,500.
-For West Boise primary baths in $500K+ homes, heated floor is increasingly the standard expectation.
+Excellent feature, particularly extending into the shower area itself.
+Schluter Ditra-Heat or NuHeat systems install under porcelain tile in both the bathroom and the shower footprint.
+Adds $1,800–$3,500 depending on coverage area.
+For West Boise primary baths in $500K+ homes (which is most of the post-1995 stock now), heated floor across the entire bathroom including the shower is increasingly the standard expectation rather than a luxury upgrade.

 What about glass cleaning in Boise's hard water?

-Boise's hard water (12–17 grains per gallon) leaves visible mineral deposits.
-Application of hydrophobic glass coating (EnduroShield, ShowerGuard) at install time substantially reduces deposit accumulation.
-Adds $200–$400.
+Boise's hard water (12–17 grains per gallon) leaves visible mineral deposits on glass enclosures over time.
+Application of a hydrophobic glass coating (EnduroShield, ShowerGuard) at install time substantially reduces deposit accumulation.
+Adds $200–$400 to install cost.
+Premium recommendation for any West Boise frameless glass enclosure — without the coating, weekly squeegee after each use plus monthly deep clean with vinegar-based cleaner is the maintenance routine that keeps the glass clear.

 Ready to start your West Boise shower remodeling project?